Why We’re Advocating for Dark Sky Friendly Lighting in Jackson Hole

 Wildlife and Ecosystems

 Animals suffer just as much as humans do with excess or unnecessary lighting at night.
 Moths and other insects are attracted to brighter lights.
 The light causes them to leave their natural area, which leads birds and bats to expend more energy hunting those insects farther from their homes.
 Light pollution also negatively affects the migration of birds, resulting in an estimated 1,000,000,000+ bird deaths every year.
 Larger prey species are also left at a disadvantage because more light means fewer places to hide.
 That excess light allows predators to create dangerous instabilities in ecosystems.

-Want to take it a step further?
 Consider using a warmer-appearing light instead of white.
 At the same wattage, a white light can contribute up to eight times the amount light pollution of a warmer, orange-looking light.
 Warmer-looking lights also have less of an impact on wildlife and even help you sleep better at night.
 They’ll also help your eyes adjust better to the darkness, allowing for more visibility in the shadows, and also up into the night sky!
 Imagine being able to see the Andromeda Galaxy from your backyard!

 Currently, shielded lighting fixtures are not available locally within Jackson, but don’t worry, we plan on fixing that too.
 In the meantime though, take a look at the International Dark Sky Association’s Dark Sky Friendly Lighting page to help you get started and you too can easily help us save our night skies.